baasbox/docs/source/index.md

 API documentation

-###Retrieve all social network connections for connected user
+###Retrieve all social network connections for a connected user

 `GET /social`